a-bentofreire/beamtoix/docs/pages/library/oscillators.md

 - `damped` - it's a sinusoidal function that reduces its amplitude due friction in every cycle.
-To reduce the user's effort, ABeamer uses cycles parameter to compute the friction.
+To reduce the user's effort, BeamToIX uses cycles parameter to compute the friction.

 - `pulsar` - outside the range of [midpoint - spread, midpoint + spread]
 it will return 0, and inside the range will generate a function depending of